nicojourdain/nicojourdain.github.io/students_dir/students_nemo4_occigen.md

 ## 6. Running NEMO

-NB: Examples of namelists and xml files are provided with NEMO and can be found here:
+Note that examples of namelists and xml files are provided with NEMO and can be found here:
 ```bash
 ls -al ${SCRATCHDIR}/models/${MY_NEMO}/cfgs/WED025/EXP00/*.xml
 ls -al ${SCRATCHDIR}/models/${MY_NEMO}/cfgs/WED025/EXP00/namelist*
 ```
 To run long jobs, you can use Nico's toolbox (so far only implemented for occigen), which you can get as follows:

 ```bash
 cd ~
 # if you work with NEMO4: